 Cloud-based VoIP services have become an essential part of business communications.

-They can leverage capabilities such as auto-attendants, call routing, call forwarding, DND, Interactive Voice Response (IVR) systems, etc. without breaking the bank.
+The reason is quite simple— Being able to leverage capabilities such as auto-attendants, call routing, call forwarding, DND, Interactive Voice Response (IVR) systems, etc. without any extravagant expenses.

-These features enhance business productivity by allowing employees to answer calls from anywhere using the Internet.
+These features boost productivity by allowing agents to answer calls from anywhere using their personal devices and the Internet.
 Thus, they are well-suited for both in-office and remote working models.

-This blog will explain common VoIP problems and ways you can fix these problems.
+This blog shares the seven most common VoIP problems and ways you can fix them.

 Network and LAN issues